 NOTE

-In fields that support merge parameters, you can include Handlebars code and helpers.
+In fields that support merge tags, you can include Handlebars code and helpers.

 The category to associate with your template, which affects who receives campaigns based on it.
 To learn more, read Message Channels and Message Types Overview.